iainp101/houdini_python_snippets/README.md

 ## Lops

 ### RenderVarEdit
 Disable RenderVar objects in the SceneGraph and also within OrderedVars on the RenderProduct.
-Accepts the usual Houdini Lops primitive matching patterns patterns.
+Accepts the usual Houdini Lops primitive matching patterns.

 ### PerLightObject_RenderVar
 Searches prims at the defined source(s) for Arnold light group names and creates a RenderVar per light group.